 c) Install a new tarmac path on the east side of Troopers Hill Field connecting the new path to the children’s play area to the wheelchair accessible path to Troopers Hill. - Completed

-d) Resurface the wheelchair access path on Troopers Hill - To be completed by Bristol Parks when funding allows
+d) Resurface the wheelchair access path on Troopers Hill - To be completed by Bristol Parks in 2021

 e) Improve & install waymarking to paths through Troopers Hill Woods. - Completed